-Research Methods: Quantitative research using a survey approach was conducted in Karangrejo Village, Karangrejo District, Magetan Regency.
+Research Methods: Quantitative research using a survey approach was carried out in Karangrejo Village, Karangrejo District, Magetan Regency.
 Data was collected through questionnaires filled out by respondents who were residents of Karangrejo Village.

-Results: The study's results show that government policy and village head leadership significantly affect people's awareness of paying taxes.
-Work effectiveness was found to be a mediating variable that strengthens this influence.
+Results: The results of the study show that government policy and village head leadership have a significant effect on people's awareness of paying taxes.
+Work effectiveness was found as a mediating variable that strengthens this influence.

-Research Contributions: This research provides insight into the importance of transparent government policies and responsive village head leadership in increasing work effectiveness and public awareness of paying taxes, which will ultimately have a positive impact on increasing local tax revenues.
+Research Contributions: This research provides insight into the importance of transparent government policies and responsive village head leadership to increase work effectiveness and public awareness in paying taxes, which will ultimately have a positive impact on increasing local tax revenues.